Eaton Ford: Housing expansion

 In the period following 1960 Eaton Ford expanded quickly under the London overspill programme and subsequent housing development.
 Prior to this scheme, the housing stock in Eaton Ford was largely confined to ribbon development along St Neots Road and Mill Hill Road.
 The new housing infilled practically the whole of Eaton Ford, leaving only the Riverside Park and the golf course undeveloped.

 Crosshall schools

 The Crosshall Infant and Junior Schools were opened in 1974 to respond to population growth.

-Public houses and shops
+Public houses

 The Eaton Oak is a hotel and restaurant near Crosshall crossroads; it is a listed building.
-The Barley Mow is on Crosshall Road near the St Neots Road roundabout.

-There is a cafe and restaurant, the Ambience, in the Riverside Park, and Eaton Plaice fish and chip shop in St Neots Road.

-There is a Co-op at the junction of Duloe Road and Great North Road, and a One Stop convenience store in St Neots Road.

 Transfer from Bedfordshire

 In common with Eaton Socon, Eaton Ford had historically been part of Bedfordshire.
 In the 1960s they were transferred to Huntingdonshire, to join St Neots, of which they had become a part for practical purposes.
 In 1974 Huntingdonshire was abolished as a County, and Eaton Ford was in Cambridgeshire.